-Obsessions are characterized by intrusive thought or urges that lead to anxiety and distress.
+Obsessions are characterized by intrusive thoughts or urges that lead to anxiety and distress.
 This often includes thoughts of contamination, violent images, or urges to perform specific actions.
 These obsessions are involuntary and unpleasant.

 Compulsions are repetitive behaviors that the person feels compelled to accomplish according to set rules.
 Compulsions frequently include rituals such as washing, checking, and counting – patients feel an urge to perform these activities in response to an obsession.

-Occasionally, your doctor will order an MRI of the brain to rule out structural abnormalities such as tumor or stroke.
+Occasionally, your doctor will order an MRI of the brain to rule out structural abnormalities such as tumors or stroke.
 This is typically the case if you have associated neurologic symptoms such as headache, weakness, or numbness.

-Obsessive Compulsive Disorder Medication
+Obsessive-Compulsive Disorder Medication

-Obsessive compulsive disorder is usually treated with cognitive-behavioral therapy, selective serotonin reuptake inhibitors (SSRIs), or both.
+Obsessive-compulsive disorder is usually treated with cognitive-behavioral therapy, selective serotonin reuptake inhibitors (SSRIs), or both.
 Exposure and response prevention is a type of cognitive therapy that may be particularly beneficial.
 The most commonly prescribed SSRIs include:

 - Zoloft (sertraline)